GustavoReimers/Rental_Home_React/README.md

 for all styling and animations (emphasis on CSS keyframes for movement).
 Finally, React with Redux is used for systematic uniformity of back/frontend interactions and rendering.

 Note: jQuery is used in one instance (price filter) for demonstration of skill.
-ScareBnb emphasizes interaction with the virtual DOM in all other cases.
+Emphasizes interaction with the virtual DOM in all other cases.